elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/structure/token-fund-team.md

 - **Technical Adviser** - advises on which projects are feasible and helps review funding requirements to ensure they are realistic

+#### Team Growth

 The team will be selected from active and motivated individuals in the CR community and grow from there.

 In the future we would like to hire more experienced investors with actual industry or VC experience.
-We are not looking for this right now, as the Token Team is still in its infancy and such investors would be too expensive.
+We are not looking for these right now, as the Token Team is still in its infancy and such investors would be too expensive.
+We also believe that experienced investors are only necessary when we are trying to select a unicorn from many strong candidates, and where discerning which projects have the most potential is difficult.
+Given the quality of applications we've seen so far we do not believe there will be enough amazing projects to warrant looking for stronger investors yet.